umich-seas-snwr-fish-count/osg-workflow/README.md

 * The hard drive is delivered to UM Ann Arbor campus, where it is copied to the Great Lakes cluster `/scratch/seelbach_root/seelbach1/shared_data` folder using Globus from a computer in SEAS.
-* The program to check for corrupted `.aris` file should be run to identify any `.aris` files that need to be repaired with `ARIScope`.
-Corrupted files should be repaired and copied to Great Lakes priro to the next step.
 * Raw ARIS data is copied from the Great Lakes cluster to the USGS Black Pearl device.
+* The program to check for corrupted `.aris` file should be run on Great Lakes to identify any `.aris` files that need to be repaired with `ARIScope`.
+  Corrupted files should be repaired and copied to Great Lakes prior to the next step.
+See [URL] for how to obtain, install, and run `arisCheck.py`.
 * Raw ARIS data is copied from the Black Pearl device to another disk array at the USGS HPC center in Sioux Falls, SD.
 * Processing at Open Science Grid (OSG)